ppal4396/Plane-Symmetry/README.md

 If you're using a version of Mac OS later than OS X, tkinter has serious bugs before python3.7.4.
 Install this version of python or later to run this program.

-To run, enter:
+To run (after installing packages above), enter:
     'python3 symmetry.py'
-from the command line
+from the command line.

+###### Bugs

+Text on buttons may not be showing correctly - I think this an issue with MacOS and might be fine on some OS versions or on Windows.
+The buttons, in order are supposed to be

+Choose an image